Polygon

 Some polygons of different kinds: open (excluding its boundary), boundary only (excluding interior), closed (including both boundary and interior), and self-intersecting.

 In geometry, a polygon (/ˈpɒlɪɡɒn/) is a plane figure made up of line segments connected to form a closed polygonal chain.

 The segments of a closed polygonal chain are called its edges or sides.
 The points where two edges meet are the polygon's vertices or corners.
 An n-gon is a polygon with n sides; for example, a triangle is a 3-gon.

 A simple polygon is one which does not intersect itself.
 More precisely, the only allowed intersections among the line segments that make up the polygon are the shared endpoints of consecutive segments in the polygonal chain.
 A simple polygon is the boundary of a region of the plane that is called a solid polygon.
 The interior of a solid polygon is its body, also known as a polygonal region or polygonal area.
 In contexts where one is concerned only with simple and solid polygons, a polygon may refer only to a simple polygon or to a solid polygon.

 A polygonal chain may cross over itself, creating star polygons and other self-intersecting polygons.
 Some sources also consider closed polygonal chains in Euclidean space to be a type of polygon (a skew polygon), even when the chain does not lie in a single plane.

 A polygon is a 2-dimensional example of the more general polytope in any number of dimensions.
 There are many more generalizations of polygons defined for different purposes.

 Etymology

-The word polygon derives from the Greek adjective πολύς (polús) 'much', 'many' and γωνία (gōnía) 'corner' or 'angle'.
+The word polygon derives from the Greek adjective πολύς (polús) 'much' / 'many' and γωνία (gōnía) 'corner' or 'angle', thus 'having multiple angles'.
 It has been suggested that γόνυ (gónu) 'knee' may be the origin of gon.